 Gas Sample Probe Series ASP

-The probe temperature is controlled by a microprocessor based PID controller.
-Alarm or fault contacts can be programmed and the temperature can be changed only by user-code.
-The standard sensor is PT100, Fe-CuNi is standard for the high temperature version.
+The probe temperature is controlled by a microprocessor based PID-controller (optional with Modbus/RS485 communication).
+Alarm or fault contacts can be programmed and the temperature can be changed easily.
+The standard sensor is PT100, whereas a thermo-couple is standard for the high temperature version.

-The following features are offered in all 3 lengths of probes:
+The following features are offered for all probes:

-• Calibration gas can be injected into the probe through a check valve directly to the sample outlet.
-No calibration gas is lost into the stack.
+• Test gas can be injected into the probe through a check valve directly to the sample outlet so that no calibration gas is lost to the stack.

 • An isolation valve with pneumatic control shuts off the sample outlet from the internal filter area in case of blow-back.

-• Through a high flow back-flush inlet we can clean the filter and the inlet sample tube so less maintenance is necessary in high dust load applications.
-This inlet can be controlled by a pneumatic or electric valve, and also in combination with a volume chamber for high pressure flow.
+• Cleaning of filter and the sample tube through a high-flow inlet ports so less maintenance is necessary in high dust load applications.
+This inlet can be controlled by pneumatic or electric valves, and also in combination with a volume chamber for high pressure flow.